ConduitIO/conduit/docs/pipeline_configuration_files.md

 To create connectors in that pipeline, simply add another map under the pipeline map, and call it `connectors`.

-To create processors, either add a `processors` map under a pipeline ID, or under a connector ID, depending on its parent. check this YAML file example with explanation for each field:
+To create processors, either add a `processors` map under a pipeline ID, or under a connector ID, depending on its parent.
+Check this YAML file example with explanation for each field:

 ``` yaml
 version: 1.0                    # parser version, the only supported version for now is 1.0 [mandatory]